chbeu/chbeu.github.io/content/publications/bauer-2018-openmodel-onlineselfdisclosure/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/
 type: publication

-title: An Open Model for Researching the Role of Culture in Online Self-Disclosure
+title: An open model for researching the role of culture in online self-disclosure
 subtitle: ''
 summary: ''
 authors: